Table of contents

 A mid-sized marketing agency had a utilisation rate of 65%, meaning 35% of their time wasn’t earning money.
 A weekly review showed that staff were overloaded with internal meetings and admin work.
 By streamlining meeting schedules and automating reporting, they raised billable utilisation to 75% – which translated to an extra €200,000 in annual revenue without adding staff.

 Sales pipeline velocity tells you how quickly deals move through your pipeline.
-A slow pipeline means delayed revenue and unpredictable cash flow.
+A slow pipeline indicates delayed revenue and unpredictable cash flow.
+An efficient sales process and effective customer acquisition strategies are key to maintaining pipeline health and supporting sustainable growth.

-Pipeline Velocity Calculation: (Number of Deals × Average Deal Value × Win Rate) ÷ Sales Cycle Length
+Pipeline Velocity = (Number of Deals x Average Deal Value x Win Rate) ÷ Sales Cycle Length

 If this number drops, it means leads aren’t converting fast enough, and future revenue could be at risk.